 When executing a hybrid cloud strategy, it can be challenging to integrate data across multiple environments and decide where certain workloads and services should run.
 On the surface, it might make sense to move large data repositories to the public cloud, but this might not always be the best strategy.
 Vendors need to choose a data integration strategy that meets the unique operational and security requirements of their organisation.

 Adopting a hybrid cloud approach can achieve significant cost savings but needs to be implemented and managed properly.
-Badly managed cloud implementations can go over budget or result in inflated ongoing costs if a long-term approach is not taken and scaling requirements are not accounted for.
+Badly managed cloud implementations can go over budget or incur inflated ongoing costs if a long-term approach is not taken and scaling requirements are not accounted for.

 With any migration, it’s important to make sure that the applications you use can operate within the traditional framework and a cloud environment.
 This might mean testing the applications in both environments or using a framework with adaptors that allow you to deploy in both.